calaldees/teacherEducation/teacherEducation/_sessions.md

 * Review transition document in preparation for ECT year QA and peer review e-portfolio.
 * Recognise and celebrate achievements!

-Subject?
+* Subject?
     * QA and peer review e-portfolio.
     * SPR targets - What are my next steps?
     * Return to ‘professional purpose’ statement from induction 1, how has this evolved?
+* Mentor
+    * Discuss the impact your student has had being adaptable and inclusive.
+        * In the department and in the wider school?

 Misplaced?